IgorKulishov/ecommerce-lambda-api/README.md

 # Serverless 'Orders' API
 - Lambda API
-- JWT Validation

 ## APIs:
-1. List all pending orders for seller role
+1. List all pending orders (TODO: add 'seller' role authorization)
-2. List all pending orders by user ID
+2. Get all pending orders by user ID
 3. Get order by order ID
 4. Post to create new order and persist to DB (DynamoDB/PostrgesQL)
 5. Put to update order by order ID